 The SuperCrew's cab provides a backseat that rivals the interior space of the Toyota Tundra Crew Max.
 The backseat flips up to reveal a flat floor and 57.6 cubic feet of cargo volume, according to Ford.
 The space is 47.9 inches high, floor to ceiling.

 Despite questionable success with its Lincoln division's luxury pickups, Ford has decided to give the idea a try in the mother brand with the Platinum, which includes powered leather seats with accent stitching and embroidered logos.
 A USB port and MP3 jack for the stereo are standard, and the power-retracting running boards seen on the Expedition are now optional here, too.

-The four-door SuperCab F-150 SVT Raptor has unique cloth and leather seats and a leather-wrapped steering wheel with a center hash mark to help the driver quickly reorient to the centerline while running at high speeds off-road.
+The F-150 SVT Raptor adds a new SuperCrew configuration with extra room for backseat passengers.
+The Raptor has unique cloth and leather seats and a leather-wrapped steering wheel with a center hash mark to help the driver quickly reorient to the centerline while running at high speeds off-road.

 Other goodies include an optional backup camera (a stand-alone option) that helps line up a trailer hitch, plus the first integrated trailer-brake controller to be offered in a light-duty pickup.
 Ford's Sync voice-activated multimedia system is available with 911 Assist, a new service similar to GM's OnStar.
 An optional navigation system uses an 8-inch touch-screen that can show real-time traffic and gas prices for nearby stations when teamed with Sirius Travel Link, a service of Sirius Satellite Radio.

 Under the Hood